cloudlinux/user-docs-solo-cloudlinux/docs/wpos-plugin/README.md

 * Version of PHP was changed for website and it is no longer compatible with feature.
   * **Resolution:** change website php version to the one which is compatible with optimization feature.

-In all cases, please refer to the misconfiguration text, which has a small "how to", so you can try to fix them by yourself via cPanel or WordPress Admin interface.
+In all cases, please refer to the misconfiguration text, which has a small "how to", so you can try to fix them by yourself via control panel or WordPress Admin interface.

 ### Feature activation starts, but fails with "post check issue"
 Post check is a sanity check of your website to make sure that it is working properly after feature activation.